-This is an incredible 8-day training course culminating with a summit climb on Mount Rainier’s Emmons Glacier.
-Not only do you train in one of the most ideal locations for snow, glacier and ice climbing but also attempt the highest volcano and glaciated peak in the continental US.
-Our guides are able to give you in-depth and comprehensive instruction and allow you to progress at your own rate, and on summit day we have a 2:1 climber-to-guide ratio.
-Some topics covered include, climbing equipment, route finding and navigation, glacier travel, climbing protection, crevasse rescue as well as steep snow and ice climbing.
+This is an incredible eight-day training course, culminating with a summit climb on Mount Rainier's Emmons Glacier.
+Not only do you train in one of the most ideal locations for snow, glacier and ice climbing, but you also attempt the highest volcano and glaciated peak in the continental United States.
+Our guides give you in-depth and comprehensive instruction and allow you to progress at your own rate.
+On summit day we have a 2:1 climber-to-guide ratio.
+Some of the topics covered: climbing equipment, route finding and navigation, glacier travel, climbing protection, crevasse rescue, and steep snow and ice climbing (if conditions permit).
 This is truly a one-of-a-kind course.
-We are allowed to offer only four departures per year so sign up early!
-Climbers who successfully complete this course will be eligible to join our Denali expeditions and other high altitude climbs around the world.
+We are allowed to offer only four departures per year, so sign up early!
+Climbers who successfully complete this course will be eligible to join our Denali expeditions and other high-altitude climbs around the world.

 Climbing Skill Level

-This course is designed for the beginner or intermediate climber wishing to develop strong fundamental skills in all aspects of snow and glacier climbing.
-This course serves as a prerequisite for many of Alpine Ascents' intermediate level climbs and is a stepping stone for more technically difficult mountains.
+This course is designed for the beginner or intermediate climber who wishes to develop strong fundamental skills in all aspects of snow and glacier climbing.
+It serves as a prerequisite for many of Alpine Ascents' intermediate-level climbs and is a stepping stone for more technically difficult mountains.
 Prior experience with backpacking and camping is recommended.
 Climbing with a 60-pound pack is a requirement for this course.

 - Increasing technical knowledge/skills in all aspects of snow and alpine climbing including:

 - Crevasse rescue